This post is meant to help out creators who want to put themselves out there for work, preferably of the paid variety.

 I’ll leave you with the most important thing that I’ve discovered when looking at portfolios.
 I’ve already said it once but I’ll say it again for you all:

-ALWAYS HAVE CONTACT INFORMATION ON YOUR WEB SITE!!!!
+ALWAYS HAVE CONTACT INFORMATION ON YOUR WEBSITE!!!!

 If you have questions, corrections, or any tips you’d like to add to this piece, please reach out to info@creatorresource.com and let me know.